SatoruZati/RNN_practice/README.md

 python rnn_pytorch_mnist.py
 ```

-Run the scripts from your Jupyter Notebook or VS Code after selecting the correct kernal if you make yours in .ipynb
+Run the scripts from your Jupyter Notebook or VS Code after selecting the correct kernel if you make yours in .ipynb